joshayoung/joshayoung_website/src/pages/resume.md

 ### Work Experience

-#### Full Stack Developer
+#### Developer III

 ##### Ramsey Solutions - Franklin, TN (2018 - Present)

+- Build mobile applications using Xamarin and C#.
+- Maintain and improve web services written in Ruby and C#.
-- Developing and maintaining many web properties (Ruby on Rails, JavaScript, CSS, HTML).
+- Develop and maintain many web properties (Ruby on Rails, JavaScript, CSS, HTML).
-- Working with other team members via git and other collaboration tools.
-- Writing and updating RSpec tests to insure good test coverage for our websites.
+- Write and update xUnit/RSpec tests to insure good test coverage for our applications.
 - Troubleshoot logs to find and correct bugs in production.
 - Work with Java/Spring service to correct errors and add features.